🚚 FREE US SHIPPING ON ORDERS OVER $30 🚚

 This fender saver by Taylor Made Products secures to the railing but is specifically designed to protect your pontoon’s aluminum fencing.

 I’ve seen these used out on the water with large groups of rafting boats tied together.
-These fit snugly but also come with an attachment strap for extra security.
+They fit snugly and have an attachment strap for extra security.

 7. Corner fenders